-These are one-hour exams given by CollegeBoard.
-While not as difficult as AP Exams, they are a great way for schools to compare your students with other students on a national scale.
+These are one hour exams given by CollegeBoard.
+While not as difficult as AP Exams, they are great way for schools to compare your student with other students on a national scale.
 Some colleges require them from homeschool applicants.
 Some colleges require them from all applicants.
 Do your research.
 Even if they are not required, taking the exams is still a good idea.
-Remember that the best time to take these exams is in the spring, towards the end of the course when the information is fresh.
+Remember that the best time to take these exams is in the spring, towards the end of the course, when the information is fresh.

 Whether you buy into the AP game or not, there is no denying that more selective colleges prefer to see them from its applicants.
 There are three ways to take advantage of AP Exams.

 There are a handful of providers who offer these as online classes.
 Just be sure that the courses are officially approved by CollegeBoard or it cannot be listed as such on the transcript.